kevintruong/til/Networking,-Part-4:-Building-a-simple-TCP-Server.md

 ## Why can't my server re-use the port?

-By default a port is not immediately released when the socket is closed instead the port enters a "TIMED-WAIT" state.
+By default a port is not immediately released when the socket is closed.
+Instead, the port enters a "TIMED-WAIT" state.
 This can lead to significant confusion during development because the timeout can make valid networking code appear to fail.

  To be able to immediately re-use a port, specify `SO_REUSEPORT` before binding to the port.
 ```C